Puno, Peru, November 25, 2017

 We got this far from Kamisaraki and the wind seemed to come up and blew us back!
 A motor boat came along and smacked hard into us, no damage, and pushed us across to another island-

-The bathrooms have a septic tank but the water in the bowl appeared to just be straight into the lake.
-Their drinking water comes directly from the lake too, so , I guess after 60 some years they know what they're doing-
+The bathrooms have a septic tank but the water in the bowl appeared to go straight into the lake.
+Their drinking water comes directly from the lake too, but I guess after 60 some years they know what they're doing-

 Back in Puno, there is a food fest on this weekend-